1and1/oneandone-cloudserver-module-ansible/README.md

 ## Description

-Ansible is an IT automation tool that allows users to configure, deploy, and orchestrate advanced tasks such as continuous deployments or zero downtime rolling updates.
+Ansible is an IT automation tool that allows users to configure, deploy, and orchestrate advanced tasks such as continuous deployments or zero-downtime rolling updates.
 The 1&1 Cloud Server module for Ansible leverages the 1&1 Cloud Server API.

 ## Getting Started

-The 1&1 module for Ansible has a couple of requirements:
+The 1&1 module for Ansible has the following requirements:

 * 1&1 account (API key)
 * Python